sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 These are the directives we have for project maintainers.

-- Do not merge PRs without prior headcoder approval, unless the PR's changes don't have a major impact on the intended playability or appearance of the game (bugfixes, quality-of-life improvements, etc.), or no headcoder reply is given afer 7 days.
+- Do not merge pull requests without prior headcoder approval, unless the pull request's changes don't have a major impact on the intended playability or appearance of the game (bugfixes, quality-of-life improvements, etc.), or no headcoder reply is given within 3 days of the pull request being opened.
-- Do not merge PRs you create.
+- Do not merge pull requests you create.
-- Do not merge PRs until 24 hours have passed since it was opened.
+- Do not merge pull requests until 24 hours have passed since it was opened.
 Exceptions include:
   - Emergency fixes.
     - Try to get secondary maintainer approval before merging if you are able to.
-  - PRs with empty commits intended to generate a changelog.
+  - Pull requests with empty commits intended to generate a changelog.
-- Do not merge PRs that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
+- Do not merge pull requests that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
-- Do not close PRs purely for breaking a template if the same information is contained without it.
+- Do not close pull requests purely for breaking a template if the same information is contained without it.
-- Do not modify the body or title of a PR you didn't create without prior headcoder approval.
+- Do not modify the body or title of a pull request you didn't create without prior headcoder approval.

 These are not steadfast rules as maintainers are expected to use their best judgement when operating.